Maxivish/Library-Management-System/README.md

 # Assumptions and Limitations

-Assumptions: The token used for authentication is static and simple for simplicity.
+1.Assumptions: The token used for authentication is static and simple for simplicity.
 In a production environment, we can use something like JWT.

-Limitations: The current database is a single SQLite file; for more scalability, we can use a more robust database like PostgreSQL or MySQL.
+2.Limitations: The current database is a single SQLite file; for more scalability, we can use a more robust database like PostgreSQL or MySQL.